 - b.
 List any threatened and endangered species known to be on or near the site. - c.
 Is the site part of a migration route?
 If so, explain. - d.
 Proposed measures to preserve or enhance wildlife, if any: - e.
-List any invasive animal species known to be on or near the site. - 6.
-Energy and Natural Resources [help] This is a nonproject action. - a.
+List any invasive animal species known to be on or near the site.

+6. Energy and Natural Resources [help]

+- a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
 Describe whether it will be used for heating, manufacturing, etc. - b.
 Would your project affect the potential use of solar energy by adjacent properties?
 If so, generally describe. - c.
 What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any: - 7.
-Environmental Health [help] This is a nonproject action. - a.
+List other proposed measures to reduce or control energy impacts, if any:

+7. Environmental Health [help]

+- a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, describe. - 1) Describe any known or possible contamination at the site from present or past uses. - Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - 4) Describe special emergency services that might be required.
+If so, describe. - 1) Describe any known or possible contamination at the site from present or past uses. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

+- Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - 4) Describe special emergency services that might be required. - 5) Proposed measures to reduce or control environmental health hazards, if any: - b.
+Noise - 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?

+2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+Indicate what hours noise would come from the site.

-5) Proposed measures to reduce or control environmental health hazards, if any:
+3) Proposed measures to reduce or control noise impacts, if any: